kuhlman-labs/repo-ruleset-bot/README.md

 # Repo Ruleset Bot

 ## Purpose
 The **Repo Ruleset Bot** is a GitHub App designed to manage repository rulesets for organizations.
 It listens to specific GitHub events and ensures that the repository rulesets are consistent with the predefined ruleset configuration.
-The bot can handle events such as the creation, editing, and deletion of repository rulesets, and it can also manage custom repository roles and teams.
+The bot will enforce the ruleset configuration by reverting any changes made to the ruleset, ensuring that the ruleset is always in the desired state.

 ## How to Create the GitHub App in GitHub